epicurus-tech/epicurus/README.md

 Alternatively see the Github documentation on [creating a pull request](https://www.notion.so/Getting-Started-00191f447d7f4e1fb0b29dd7022a0936#e4ab5acc6fde4916850215c3985792b9)

-You can use github cli to quickly create a pull request.
+You can use GitHub cli to quickly create a pull request.
-See how to installs [github cli](https://github.com/cli/cli).
+See how to install [github cli](https://github.com/cli/cli).

 ## Contributors